ynalcakan/Halve/index.md

 About personal info,
 I love reading about psychology, sociology, neuroscience, philosophy.
 As you can understand, [GEB](https://en.wikipedia.org/wiki/G%C3%B6del,_Escher,_Bach) is like a holly book for me!
-I've a new hobby in these times "analog photography".
+And I've a new hobby in these days "analog photography".
 It's like looking this milenium world in a [vintage view](http://www.flickr.com/106092908@N08).
-And also I'm adding my MSc presentations(Turkish) to that Google Drive [link](https://drive.google.com/drive/folders/0Bx_6kuYBoaAealJhcTVsV3Q4V1E?usp=sharing).
+Also I'm adding my MSc presentations(Turkish) to that Google Drive [link](https://drive.google.com/drive/folders/0Bx_6kuYBoaAealJhcTVsV3Q4V1E?usp=sharing).
 > “Colorless green ideas sleep furiously.”
 > ― Noam Chomsky